indrekis/FATImage_TCMD_plugin/ReadMe.md

 * Using automated install:
 	1. Open the archive with the plugin in TCmd -- it would propose to install the plugin.

+Configuration is stored in the `fatdiskimg.ini` file in the configuration path provided by the TCmd (usually -- the same place, where wincmd.ini is located).
+If the configuration file is damaged or absent, it is recreated with default values.

 Works in Double Commander for Windows.

 Binary releases available [here](https://github.com/indrekis/FDDImage_TCMD_plugin/releases).